mdgeorge4153/portfolio/README.md

 This document gives a brief overview of each of the projects contained herein.
 The projects that are open source are referenced as git submodules so that you can view the version history and other related public information.

-Each project has a README file in its directory with information about the file organization and how to build and run the project.
+Each project has a README file in its top-level directory containing information about the file organization and how to build and run the project.
+I've tested everything on Ubuntu 20.04 (focal); some of the projects may require a bit of work to build or run on other platforms.

 Here is a brief outline of the projects; the projects are described in further detail below.